reposted from the above link…

 It’s time we get the word out that patriotism is NOT a sin, and the Fourth of July has more to it than beer, picnics, and baseball games.
 A single moment of understanding can flood a whole life with meaning. “

 Kerry Cassidy is the CEO/ Founder of Project Camelot.
-Kerry is a documentary filmmaker/investigative journalist and well known host of Project Camelot TV broadcasting weekly live shows on Youtube.
-PROJECT CAMELOT http://projectcamelot.tv aka projectcamelotportal.com – is a leader in the alternative media sector, with a Youtube channel that has over 58 million unique viewers worldwide and over 200,000 subscribers.
+Kerry is a documentary filmmaker/investigative journalist, author and well known host of Project Camelot TV broadcasting weekly live shows on Youtube.
+PROJECT CAMELOT http://projectcamelot.tv aka projectcamelotportal.com – is a leader in the alternative media sector, with a Youtube channel that has over 800 video interviews over past 15 years, plus 5 years of radio show interviews and over 65 million unique viewers worldwide with over 250,000 subscribers.
 Kerry travels the world conducting interviews and documenting the testimony of whistleblowers with above top secret clearances as well as authors, researchers and experiencers covering conspiracies, the secret space program, black projects, ETs, kundalini and ascension and free energy.
 She speaks at conferences around the world and is considered one of the leaders of the disclosure movement.
+Kerry’s book, “Rebel Gene: Secret Space and the Future of Humanity” documents her trip down the rabbit hole and years in Project Camelot.